 Obenewa Amponsah is a certified coach, speaker, and facilitator whose work specializes in leading courageous conversations; the ones that aren’t always easy but are necessary to move forward personally, professionally, and as a society.
 Whether these conversations are in the form of one-on-one coaching, group trainings and workshops, or keynote addresses, Obenewa and her dynamic team of associates create the conditions for learning, collaboration, and growth.

-Obenewa's work is informed by 19 years of professional experience in Africa and North America; where, in addition to other roles, Obenewa served as CEO of the Steve Biko Foundation, and as an Executive Director of the Harvard University Center for African Studies.
+Obenewa's work is informed by 20 years of professional experience in Africa and North America.
+Currently, she is the Managing Director of the Black Leadership Institute, a program of the Institute for Nonprofit Practice.
+Previously, in addition to other roles, Obenewa served as CEO of the Steve Biko Foundation, and as an Executive Director of the Harvard University Center for African Studies.